SOC 2 Audit Firms

 1. Understand the Role of a SOC 2 Audit Firm

-A SOC 2 firm performs an independent attestation of your control environment against the Trust Services Criteria (TSC).
-The firm issues a report that your customers, partners, and regulators can rely on to confirm data security and processing integrity.
+A SOC 2 firm performs an independent attestation of your control environment against the AICPA’s Trust Services Criteria.
+The firm issues a report that your customers, partners, and other stakeholders can rely on to confirm controls related to security, availability, processing integrity, confidentiality, and privacy.

 Your selection directly affects: